rust-lang/book/nostarch/chapter04.md

 There is a natural point at which we can return the memory our `String` needs back to the operating system: when `s` goes out of scope.
-When a variable binding goes out of scope, Rust calls a special function for us.
+When a variable goes out of scope, Rust calls a special function for us.
 This function is called `drop`, and it is where the author of `String` can put the code to return the memory.
 Rust calls `drop` automatically at the closing `}`.

-> Note: This pattern is sometimes called *Resource Acquisition Is
-> Initialization* in C++, or RAII for short.
-While they are very similar,
-> Rust’s take on this concept has a number of differences, so we don’t tend
-> to use the same term.
-If you’re familiar with this idea, keep in mind that it
-> is *roughly* similar in Rust, but not identical.
+Note: This pattern is sometimes called *Resource Acquisition Is Initialization* in C++, or RAII for short.
+While they are very similar, Rust’s take on this concept has a number of differences, so we don’t tend to use the same term.
+If you’re familiar with this idea, keep in mind that it is *roughly* similar in Rust, but not identical.

 This pattern has a profound impact on the way that Rust code is written.
-It may seem simple right now, but things can get tricky in more advanced situations when we want to have multiple variable bindings use the data that we have allocated on the heap.
+It may seem simple right now, but things can get tricky in more advanced situations when we want to have multiple variables use the data that we have allocated on the heap.
 Let’s go over some of those situations now.

-#### Ways Bindings and Data Interact: Move
+#### Ways Variables and Data Interact: Move

-There are different ways that multiple bindings can interact with the same data in Rust.
-Let's take an example using an integer:
+There are different ways that multiple variables can interact with the same data in Rust.
+Let’s take an example using an integer:

 ```rust
 let x = 5;